 I finished this piece some time ago, but it took me awhile to organize the photos and write up the outline of the steps.
 I apologize for the delay!

 In the process of making Blossoms of the Moonlit Waves (my thanks to Paul Bishop for the name!), I worked out three different methods for bezeling a Swarovski rivoli when doing bead embroidery.
-That will be the subject of an upcoming e-book that I'm writing, which will soon join Every Bead Has a Story.
+That will be the subject of an upcoming e-book (Some Assembly Required) that I'm writing, which will soon join Every Bead Has a Story.
 I really enjoyed making this piece, and as you can probably guess, it took awhile, so it's a good thing that I enjoyed it ;-)

 So, without further ado, here is part one of my tutorial.
 It's just an outline of the process...details will be coming shortly!

 Size 11/0 seed beads

 Nymo beading thread, size O, black

 Foundation fabric, like ultra-suede

 Chain nose pliers

 The stone cabochons were collected at various gem shows